Santiago-Rosas/Santiago-Rosas.github.io/_pages/portfolio-archive.md

 <font size="4.5">

- The main goal of this work was the collection and comparison of 16S data from the gut microbiome of populations that have different lifestyles around the world.
+ The main goal of this work was the collection and comparison of <b>16S data</b>  from the gut microbiome of populations that have different lifestyles around the world.
 With the data obtained from 14 studies, it was possible to compare the gut microbiome of 568 individuals that represent populations of hunter-gatherers, agricultural, agropastoral, pastoral, and urban populations.

 </font>